Sunoo/homebridge-camera-ffmpeg/README.md

 * `arloPassword` Your arlo account password.
 * `arloCameraIndex` Index of the Arlo camera to configure.
 First arlo camera on your account starts at index 0.
 * `audio` Set to `false`.
 Audio is not currently supported with Arlo.
+* `vcodec` Takes the usual parameters.
+Setting it to `copy` makes the video start faster and gives you better quality streaming.

-> Note : Arlo support is experimental.
+> Note : Arlo support is still experimental.
 I've only tested it with Arlo Pro 2 cameras.
 YMMV.

 ```
 {